 Seeking Professional Help

-Fortunately, psychologists have found many effective ways to treat depression and anxiety disorders.
+Fortunately, from emdr therapy to Neurofeedback, psychologists have found many effective ways to treat depression and anxiety disorders.
 If you’re not sure where to start, then visit your family doctor to find out more about how to find a mental health care provider.
 You can also get guidance on where to go for professional treatments from the website of the National Institute of Mental Health.

 Active Steps You Can Take Right Now